ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 # co2_and_isotopes_mcmc_fit

-Reusable Python code for fitting atmospheric CO2, δ13C-CO2 and Δ14C-CO2 time series using the flexible Bayesian MCMC model framework described in Álvarez-Hernández et al. (2026).
+Reusable Python code for fitting atmospheric CO2, δ13C-CO2 and Δ14C-CO2 time series using the flexible model framework described in Álvarez-Hernández et al. (2026).
+The fits are performed with a Bayesian MCMC approach using the `emcee` sampler.

 The repository contains both general-purpose analysis tools and paper-specific scripts.
-The reusable scripts are intended to help fit, diagnose and visualise atmospheric carbon time series using a common parametric framework.
+The reusable scripts are intended to fit, diagnose and visualise CO2, δ13C-CO2 and Δ14C-CO2 time series using the same modelling approach as in Álvarez-Hernández et al. (2026).

 The paper-specific scripts are included separately to support transparency and reproducibility of the figures and results presented in Álvarez-Hernández et al. (2026).

 ## Scientific purpose